 Nobody has time for that.
 You aren't going to drive to Costco just to check if your laundry detergent dropped by $3.00.

-Because of this, thousands of dollars in potential refunds are left on the table every year.
+Because of this, hundreds of dollars in potential refunds are left on the table every year.

 The Solution: Automate Your Refund